MARTIMM/Semi-xml/README.md

 ## Changes

+* 0.12.0
+  * Change of syntax to better control spacing and layout.
 * 0.11.0
   * Feed xml result to other programs.
 Not directly but with a work around.
   * Preparations to use xml namespaces.